akonkia/mndlbreed/README.md

 # mndlbreed

-Learn Mendelian inheritance with dragons and potatoes
+Learn Mendelian inheritance with dragons and potatoes.

 Inspired by the dragon breeding game (more info here: https://www.scienceinschool.org/2011/issue18/dragons) developed by Pat Tellinghuisen, Jennifer Sexton and Rachael Shevin.